grnet/synnefo/snf-docs/cyclades-dev.guide.rst

-.. _asterias-developer-guide:
+.. _cyclades-developer-guide:

 ===============
 Developer Guide
 ===============

-This is the asterias developer guide.
+This is the cyclades developer guide.

-It is intended for developers, wishing to implement new functionality inside :ref:`asterias <asterias>`.
+It is intended for developers, wishing to implement new functionality inside :ref:`cyclades <cyclades>`.

-It assumes thorough familiarity with the :ref:`asterias-admin-guide`.
+It assumes thorough familiarity with the :ref:`cyclades-admin-guide`.

 Building a dev environment
 --------------------------